UB-CSE306/base-EXP02/README.md

 ## Overview

-In this project you will work with code from an open source project.
-Remember that the project is a vehicle to allow you and your teammates to demonstrate your facility with a methodical process for both dealing with bugs and adding new features, as well as the tools to support building high quality software.
+In this project you will work with code from an open source project.  _**Remember that the project is a vehicle to allow you and your teammates to demonstrate your facility with a methodical process for both dealing with bugs and adding new features, as well as the tools to support building high quality software.

-## NOTE
-The project includes some image files.
-Two of the image files were apparently too large for the GitHub classroom service (though GitHub itself was fine with them).
-You can grab the two large image files from [this shared Google Drive folder](https://drive.google.com/open?id=1t5WSMtZvior5Fn2qIaDVr5TcV976dqcA), along with a text file with source and licensing information.
-You *should* be able to add them to your cloned copy of the repository.
-The image files are zipped, so you will need to unzip them before you can use them as tests inputs.

-You do NOT need to push those large image files back to your GitHub repo.

 ## Advice

-Remember that completing the coding is NOT the primary focus of any exercise in this course, rather it is providing evidence of having used the tools and processes we've discussed.
+Remember that _**completing the coding is NOT the primary focus**_ of any exercise in this course, rather it is providing evidence of having used the tools and processes we've discussed.

 Use git, branches, frequent commits, and commit comments to document what your process is.
 Use a Trello workspace/board, linked to your GitHub repo, to demonstrate how each member of your team is involved in this project.